 This style includes elements of Aiki-Budo together with aspects of Karate, Judo and other arts.

-The Yoshinkan is a harder style of Aikido, generally concerned with practical efficiency and physically robust techniques.
+The Yoshinkan is a style of Aikido generally concerned with practical efficiency and physically robust techniques.
 It is taught to many branches of the Japanese Police.